 10:45 a.m.
 Holy Communion in the contemporary language of the Book of Common Prayer (Rite II), including sermon, choral and organ music, and hymns.
 Childcare available.

-For more information about Sundays, visit This Sunday at St. Peter’s.
+*For detailed information about Sundays, visit This Sunday at St. Peter’s.

 Noon Holy Communion, 30-minute service in the Chapel

-The Church Doors are open Monday through Friday
+The Church Doors (Tryon Street) are open Monday through Friday

-8:00 a.m.-4:00 p.m.
-The doors of the church are open for private prayer, reflection, and meditation according to the schedule of when the parish offices are open.
+8:00 a.m. until 4:00 p.m. for private prayer, reflection, and meditation whenever the Parish Offices are open.

 Directions and Parking